Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 M3: Insecure Communication
 ==========================

-Currently most mobile applications exchange data in a client-server fashion at some point.
+Currently, most mobile applications exchange data in a client-server fashion at some point.
 When these communications happen, data traverses either the mobile carrier's network or between some Wi-Fi network and the internet.

 Although exploiting the mobile carrier's network is not an impossible task, exploiting a Wi-Fi network is usually much easier.
-If communications lack SSL/TLS, then an adversary will be able not only to steal the data but also to execute Man-in-the-Middle (MitM) attacks.
+If communications lack SSL/TLS, then an adversary will be able not only to steal the data, but also to execute Man-in-the-Middle (MitM) attacks.

 The following video demonstrates Insecure Communications exploitation on [Kotlin Goat][0] mobile application.
-The movie shows network monitoring, what gives adversary access to exchanged data nevertheless, due to insecure communication, Man-in-the-Middle (MitM) would also be possible.
+The movie shows network monitoring, what gives an adversary access to exchanged data nevertheless, due to insecure communication, Man-in-the-Middle (MitM) would also be possible.